shashmaurya/CarND-Traffic-Sign-Classifier-Project/writeup_P3_Traffic_Sign_Classifier.md

 Below is a picture of the set of 10 images used for section.
 They were randomly picked up from differnt sourcs on an image search.

-Here are five German traffic signs that I found on the web:

 ![alt text][image9]

-My expectation is that the model may not be able to perform at the same level on these images.
+My expectation was that the model may not be able to perform at the same level on these images.
 Some of the reasons are
     * The original images were different sizes, and resized to 32x32 whiich may have altered original proportions
     * Some images were taken at an angle.
 Although the training data may have some like that, these are the difficult ones to identify
     * Images like the 1st and 6th one have a lot of background features in them which may increase complexity